 With the spirit of unity, FDR ended his first chat with the words, "It is your problem no less than it is mine.
 Together we cannot fail."

 More radio broadcasts would follow, 30 in all, through June 1944.

-TV today may have replaced radio as the great communicator, but the method all started with Roosevelt.
+First TV, and now podcasts today, may have replaced radio as the great communicator, but the method all started with Roosevelt.
 Sometimes all it takes is coming up with a new idea, trying it until it works, and letting history take over...

 More FDR Quotations